 Financing and liquidity risk is managed through parameters for financing structure, requirements for diversification of instruments, markets and residual times to maturity, and the establishment of contingency facilities.
 An agreement has also been entered into between the shareholders and EBK to ensure that the company can access liquidity in a crisis.
-The agreement commits the owner banks, under given circumstances, to purchase the company's covered bonds limited to the maturity of the company's covered bonds issued under the EMTCN programme and the associated swap agreements over the coming 12 months.
-EBK's own liquidity is deducted when calculating the liquidity obligation.
+The agreement commits the owner banks, under given circumstances, to purchase the company's covered bonds.
 The owner banks can deposit these covered bonds as collateral with the Central Bank of Norway in exchange for a haircut.
 EBK is not permitted to make such deposits in the Central Bank of Norway.